darkobits/class-decorators/README.md

 ## Usage

-#### `default(descriptorFn: (DecoratedClass: function) => object): function`
+#### `default(descriptorOrDescriptorFn: object | (DecoratedClass: function) => object) : function`

-This package's default export is a function that accepts a function that will be passed the original class (re: constructor function) being decorated and should return a decorator descriptor object.
-The decorator descriptor object will be used to decorate the original class as follows:
+This package's default export is a function that accepts a decorator descriptor object or a function that will be passed the class being decorated and should return a decorator descriptor object.
+The decorator descriptor object will be used decorate the original class thusly:

 1. All properties from its `static` key will be applied to the target class.
 2. All properties from its `prototype` key will be applied to the target's prototype.